launchdarkly/dotnet-server-sdk-dynamodb/README.md

 [![CircleCI](https://circleci.com/gh/launchdarkly/dotnet-server-sdk-dynamodb.svg?style=svg)](https://circleci.com/gh/launchdarkly/dotnet-server-sdk-dynamodb)

-This library provides a DynamoDB-backed persistence mechanism (feature store) for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory feature store.
+This library provides a DynamoDB-backed persistence mechanism (data store) for the [LaunchDarkly .NET SDK](https://github.com/launchdarkly/dotnet-server-sdk), replacing the default in-memory data store.
 It uses the [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/).

-The minimum version of the LaunchDarkly .NET SDK for use with this library is 5.6.0.
+The minimum version of the LaunchDarkly .NET SDK for use with the current version of this library is 5.14.0.
+For earlier versions of the SDK, use version 1.0.x of this library.

 For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).